> Academics >

 accounting major prepares students for careers as professional

 accountants in public practice.
-In addition to ten common-core
+In addition to 11 common-core

 courses required of all BBA degree programs, which include